Bg

 Sleep training for 18 month olds and older babies: How to, methods and tips

 We all know how important sleep is, however, getting enough of it is easier said than done, right?
-When it comes to sleep training toddlers, there are lots of different methods and approaches to choose from.
+When it comes to toddlers, there are lots of different methods and approaches to choose from.
 It is wonderful that we have so many choices, yet it can also be overwhelming and quite frankly, daunting!

-Ultimately, the goal of any method of sleep training is for your little one to be able to fall asleep completely independently without any onset sleep associations so they have the skills to connect sleep cycles and sleep for longer.
+Ultimately, the goal of any method of sleep training is for your little one to be able to fall asleep completely independently without any so they have the skills to connect sleep cycles and sleep for longer.
 Deciding whether to sleep train or not is completely up to you.
 If your kiddo already sleeps well, and you’re not interested in sleep training, that’s understandable too.

 Choosing the right approach for you and your toddler takes some thought and consideration.
 We are happy to help guide you!